JacobMountain/graphql-java-client/README.md

   name: String!
   # The friends of the character, or an empty list if they have none
   friends: [Character]
-  # The friends of the character exposed as a connection with edges
-  friendsConnection(first: Int, after: ID): FriendsConnection!
-  # The movies this character appears in
-  appearsIn: [Episode]!
 }
 # Units of height
 enum LengthUnit {